2019 PRESIDENT’S REPORT

 BIO & AFP Service

 Mike Doroshenko was born in Sydney and joined the Australian Federal Police on 30th June 1980.
 After graduating recruit class 4/80 Mike was assigned Diplomatic and Consular Security duties as a Protective Services Officer in Canberra, A.C.T.
-In 1982 Mike underwent a general policing course and served at City Station and Belconnen Station as a general duties Constable for a number of years.
+In 1982 Mike underwent a general policing course and started at City Station on 11.10.1982 as a general duties Constable, and then Belconnen Station for a number of years.

 In 1983 Mike became a founding member of the AFP Ski Club, and the Australian Police Ski Championships.
 From 1982 - 2013 he represented the Australian Federal Police and Australia in many Police snow ski racing events in Australia, Italy, Canada and USA.

-In early 1989 Mike was transferred to ACT Traffic Branch then transferred to Sydney (Airport Branch) in late 1989.
+In 1988 Mike was transferred to ACT Traffic Branch then transferred to Sydney (Airport Branch) in late 1989.
 In June of 1990 Mike was offered an "early retirement" package, as positions for all uniform branch members at all airports around Australia were made redundant.